loverajoel/jstips/README.md

 > yyyy-mm-dd(date) by [@sonnyt](http://twitter.com/sonnyt)

 Converting strings to numbers is extremely common.
-The fastest way to achieve that would be using the `+` (plus) operator.
+The easiest and fastest ([jsPref](https://jsperf.com/number-vs-parseint-vs-plus/29)) way to achieve that would be using the `+` (plus) operator.

 ```javascript
 var one = '1';